The comprehensive introduction to Microsoft Power BI, fully updated for 2020 and covering many of the topics required for the exam DA-100.

 The course consists of 30 sections, arranged into seven groups that reflect the way in which Microsoft Power BI works and the order in which operations are carried out: Getting Started, Connecting to Data, Data Wrangling, Data Modelling, DAX formulas, Visualization, and Publishing & Sharing.

-That’s why each of the thirty sections in this course starts with an overview and ends with a section summary which recaps the key topics covered and reminds you where these techniques fit into the overall Microsoft Power BI cycle.
+Each of the 30 sections in this course starts with an overview and ends with a section summary which recaps the key topics covered and reminds you where these techniques fit into the overall Microsoft Power BI cycle.

 The course also includes a fully interactive PDF file containing hundreds of backlinks to the exact point in the video where that topic was discussed.